AleksandraGorska02/HexOcean-recruitment-task/README.md

 # HexOcean-recruitment-task
-HexOcean recruitment task. you should through download and enable using live Serwer
+HexOcean recruitment task. you should through download and enable using live Server